Sluke950/Membean_Bot/README.md

 # Membean Bot
 Fully functional Membean bot that receives frequent updates.
 Simpy copy and paste into the inspector window and off you go!
 Made completely with JavaScript.
+Most recent version is posted on main branch (this one) and past versions on their own separate branches.
+Beta versions are new, but have not been fully tested and may have bugs.

+# Operating the Bot
+- Open the inspector window (ctrl + shift + I for most devices)
+- Copy and paste whichever version you choose into the inspector window
+- If version allows you to turn the bot on and off (versions past 1.1) start the bot as clost to the beginning of the question or before as possible

 # Version - Current: 2.0
 - Version 3 currently in beta